 There is much MiniTool Software that could help you manage your disk and protect your data.

-By adopting an SSD, your computer could boot up and run quickly.
+By adopting an SSD, your computer should boot up and run quickly.
 That’s why a large number of Windows users decide to get an SSD.
-However, problems may arise during the usage so as to SSD drive running slow.
+However, problems like SSD drive running slow may arise during the usage.
+An important reason why your SSD drive becomes slow is the improper boot sequence – if the hard drive (not SSD) is set as the first boot device, you’ll experiences an obvious decrease in the fetching and loading speed.

 - SSD runs slows (SSD suddenly slow): the write performance of solid state drive will be decreased dramatically if you fill your SSD to near-capacity or if there’s something wrong with the SSD.
 This happens frequently when the SSD is used as the second storage.
 SSD running slow on Windows 10 is a common problem.